syncfusion-content/blazor-docs/blazor/gantt-chart/appearance-and-customization.md

 ### Taskbar Background

 In the Gantt Chart component, you can customize the appearance based on Hierarchy using `GetHierarchicalData` method with custom styles.
-The following code example shows how to customize Gantt Chart Rows using `GetHierarchicalData` method in `QueryChartRowInfo` event of Gantt.
+So, the method `GetHierarchicalData` which helps user to do the customization and access the internal properties of Gantt.
+The following code example shows how to customize Gantt Chart Rows using Gantt properties as `level` and `hasChildRecords` from `GetHierarchicalData` method in `QueryChartRowInfo` event of Gantt.

 ```cshtml
 @using Syncfusion.Blazor.Gantt